Yes, you can wear that Christmas sweater. Here’s how style plays a role in your sustainable holidays without leaving a huge carbon footprint.

 Opt for sustainable knitwear

 One of the most popular fabrics for the winter season is knitwear thanks to how warm and cozy it is.
-But designers are now recognising that knitwear can also be fashionable and are making pieces in flattering and trendy cuts, bold and beautiful colours and even interesting prints and textures.
+But designers are now recognizing that knitwear can also be fashionable and are making pieces in flattering and trendy cuts, bold and beautiful colors and even interesting prints and textures.
 This means you’ll find pieces that are perfect for the holiday season as they have a little added flair to them.

+Simply can’t live without that Christmas sweater?
 Secondhand is the perfect place to find that cringy Christmas sweater, Santa costume, or hat.
 It’s also a gold mine for gifts and crafting opportunities if you’re handy that way: can you combine sweater parts from several thrifted items for one perfect holiday sweater?